1906 Incident Response and Reporting

 -

-Copies of the incident response plan are distributed to authorized incident response personnel.
+Distribute copies of the incident response plan to authorized incident response personnel and agency personnel with access to CUI;

 -

-The incident response plan is reviewed, at a minimum, on annually, or as an after-action review.
-It is updated to address system/agency changes or problems encountered during plan implementation, execution, or testing.
+Update the incident response plan to address system and organizational changes or problems encountered during plan implementation, execution, or testing;

 -